 In February 2019, the Supreme Court, in its judgment on a PIL regarding non-appointment of information commissioners, ruled that the proper functioning of commissions with adequate number of commissioners is vital for effective implementation of the RTI Act.
 The Court held that since the law stipulates that information commissions should consist of a Chief and upto ten commissioners 'as may be deemed necessary', the number of commissioners required should be determined on the basis of the workload.
 In fact, the judgment emphasized that if commissions do not function with adequate number of commissioners, it would negate the very purpose of enacting the RTI law.

 This report found that several ICs were non-functional, or were functioning at reduced capacity despite large backlogs, as the posts of commissioners and chief information commissioners were vacant.
-This is particularly concerning given the crisis situation due to the COVID 19 pandemic, which has made people, including migrant workers, even more dependent on government provision of essential goods and services like healthcare, food and social security.
-Without access to relevant information citizens are unable to get their rights and entitlements and corruption thrives.

 2.2 Non-functional information commissions